Maximin Robust Bayesian Experimental Design: Robust Experimental Design

-In the following lemma, we study the inner minimization problem $\inf_{q \in \mathcal{Q}_{\rho}} V(\pi, q)$, which defines the worst-case utility from the experimenter's perspective.
-As both the expected utility and the constraint are linear in $\pi$, the global minimization decomposes into independent problems for every design $\xi \in \Xi$.
+\paragraph{Robust Expected Information Gain.} We study the inner minimization problem $\inf_{q \in \mathcal{Q}_{\rho}} V(\pi, q)$, which defines the worst-case utility from the experimenter's perspective.
+By Lagrangian dualization~\citep{boyd2004convex}, the global minimization decomposes into pointwise regularized problems for every design $\xi \in \Xi$, coupled through a shared misspecification budget.